 “Card View gives team members confidence that they’re staying on top of their tasks and allows them to take ownership over advancing their relationships with contacts,” Landon said.

-Using Card View as their central command center for their day-to-day work, team members can quickly prioritize which contacts to follow up with based on visual cues, dictate and ensure follow up with each contact, and gauge their progress toward their quotas and goals at any time.
+Using Card View as your central command center can help your team stay on top of day-to-day tasks.
+Team members can quickly prioritize which contacts to follow up with based on visual cues, ensure follow-up with each contact, and gauge individual progress toward their quotas and goals at any time.

-Visual contact management has previously been used mainly for pre-set stages of a sales pipeline, such as “qualified lead,” “demo scheduled,” “considering purchase,” “committed to purchase,” and “purchased.”
-However, with Ontraport, you have the flexibility to customize your view to depict any system in your business.
+Managing how you view your contact data has pretty much been limited to pre-set stages of a sales pipeline, such as “qualified lead,” “demo scheduled,” “considering purchase,” “committed to purchase,” and “purchased.”
+With Ontraport, you have the flexibility to customize your view to depict any system in your business.

-Here are just a few possible use cases for Card View in addition to sales pipelines:
+Here are just a few possible use cases for Card View:

-New client onboarding: If you have an onboarding process to ensure new clients are properly welcomed and trained on your product, you could organize your Card View stages based on the steps involved, such as “welcome call scheduled,” “welcome call completed,” “training video 1 completed,” “30-day check-in email sent,” and so on.
-This way you can easily spot where clients get delayed and quickly tweak your outreach messaging approach to free up the flow.
+New client onboarding: If you have an onboarding process to ensure new clients are properly welcomed and trained on your product, you could organize your Card View stages based on the steps involved, such as “welcome call scheduled,” “welcome call completed,” “training video 1 completed,” “30-day check-in email sent” and so on.
+You’d easily be able to spot where clients get delayed and quickly tweak your outreach messaging approach to free up the flow.

-New product lauching: Say you’ve got a campaign to create buzz around a new product; you can use Card View to gauge how effective your efforts are by dividing contacts into stages of the funnel.
-For example, you could designate stages for “signed up for pitch webinar,” “attended pitch webinar,” “visited order page,” and “purchased.”
-This can be a useful way to estimate your conversion rates and revenues.
+New product launching: Say you’ve got a campaign to create buzz around a new product; you could use Card View to gauge how effective your efforts are by dividing contacts into stages of the funnel.
+For example, you could designate stages for “signed up for pitch webinar,” “attended pitch webinar,” “visited order page” and “purchased.”
+This could be a useful way to estimate your conversion rates and revenues.

-Client project management: If you’re a B2B service provider, you could use Card View for the stages of repetitive client projects, such as “proposal sent,” “proposal accepted,” “stage 1 complete,” “invoice sent,” “invoice paid,” and so on.
-This can be especially helpful with keeping track of the status of your interactions and ensuring you don’t miss an important approval or payment.
+Client project management: If you’re a B2B service provider, you could use Card View for the stages of repetitive client projects, such as “proposal sent,” “proposal accepted,” “stage 1 complete,” “invoice sent,” “invoice paid” and so on.
+This could be especially helpful for keeping track of the status of your interactions and ensuring you don’t miss an important approval or payment

 The stages you organize your contacts into or, in other words, the labels that show at the top of each column in Card View, can be based on any field in your contact records.
 The values in the dropdown for that field become the labels for each column.